cfilelispapadopoulos/Computational-Mathematics/README.md

 # Computational Mathematics Software

-This repository retains codes from the field of Computational Mathematics, corresponding to scientific publications.
+This repository contains codes from the field of Computational Mathematics, corresponding to scientific publications.

 ## Preconditioning
 - AFIIM - Adaptive Factored Incomplete Inverse Matrix [1]